 If you effectively stop time in Mr. Brown’s experiment (e.g., freeze the sample), the pollen will stop moving.
 Or if you close a casino for a day (probably a better model for the market) the net worth of the associated gamblers stops dropping.

-Defenders of the calendar time approach point out there are many activities / events with broadband impact that can move the value of the underliers while the market is closed.
+Defenders of the calendar time approach point out there are many activities/events with broadband impact that can move the value of the underliers while the market is closed.
 Things like extended trading hours, activity in foreign markets, corporate announcements, geopolitical events, and natural disasters.

 Novice options traders are usually disappointed if they try to profit from Theta decay over the weekend.
 If the underlying doesn’t move, options prices typically open on Monday unchanged from the Friday close.
-Commentators explain this phenomena noting that market makers, not wanting to be stuck with Theta losses over the weekend, discount prices, overriding their models before the weekend to move their inventory—just like a fruit vendor would.
+Commentators explain this phenomenon noting that market makers, not wanting to be stuck with Theta losses over the weekend, discount prices, overriding their models before the weekend to move their inventory—just like a fruit vendor would.

 I think the market makers are right for the wrong reason.
 Their computer models are (or at least were) based on calendar day assumptions—which assume option decay during the weekend.
-By overriding their models they are pricing according to what really happens—no decay when the market is closed.
+By overriding their models, they are pricing according to what really happens—no decay when the market is closed.

-For longer term expectations of volatility it doesn’t matter much which approach you use.
+For longer-term expectations of volatility, it doesn’t matter much which approach you use.
 For options expiring a month from now the differences in implied volatility are only a few percent between the 365 vs 252-day models.
-However, for shorter expirations the differences can be dramatic.
+However, for shorter expirations, the differences can be dramatic.

 The chart below compares per minute values between the two annualizing approaches and shows the percentage difference.
 The calendar based approach is the black line and the green line is the market time.
 Notice how the difference peaks at Monday open and drops to near agreement at Friday close.

 There are good reasons to use a calendar day approach to annualization.
 It isn’t sensitive to holidays, unexpected market stoppages, or differences in trading calendars between countries.
 I expect that’s why it became a de facto standard in the implied volatility world.
-But the rise of shorter term volatility products like weekly options has shifted the volatility landscape enough that I think we need to at least know what is technically correct.
+But the rise of shorter-term volatility products like weekly options has shifted the volatility landscape enough that I think we need to at least know what is technically correct.

 Normally we take a shorter term (e.g., daily) volatility and multiply it by the appropriate annualizing factor to get the annualized volatility.
-Since the annualizing factor is the thing in question I decided to take the historical annual volatility for the last 64 years of the S&P 500 and divide it by the daily volatility to solve for the actual historical annualizing factor.
+Since the annualizing factor is the thing in question, I decided to take the historical annual volatility for the last 64 years of the S&P 500 and divide it by the daily volatility to solve for the actual historical annualizing factor.